term-world/topia-assignments-project-assignment/README.md

 However, I allow that perhaps some things in `term-world` don't work exactly the way that you want them to.
 For example, our power system, while splendid for _me_, may not perform the same for you.
 Our world's `inventory` might not seem to function "correctly," as one with a critical eye _might_ say.
+I've heard discussions of a, and my advisors had to remind me of what this was called, a _mass transit_ system, though I have no idea what that means as it caters to more people than just _me_.

+So begin your planning!
+Decipher the many systems that the world offers you!
+Propose whatever it is that you've been telling me that you want (and you'll need to propose it because, frankly, I've forgotten everything anyone has suggested to me).
+Let's get to work people!
+We have a new status quo to build!

 ## Overview